sametmax/devpy/README.rst

 Quick demo
 ===========

-Devpy provide a quick dev setup for logging that you can replace later by a more robust solution:
+Devpy provides a quick dev setup for logging that you can replace later by a more robust solution:

 .. code:: python